asyml/texar/examples/transformer/README.md

 # Prerequisites

-In addition to installing the dependency for texar library, you need to run `pip install -r requirements` to install the dependencies for transformer translation model.
+In addition to installing the dependency for texar library, you need to run `pip install -r requirements.txt` to install the dependencies for transformer translation model.

 # For EN-VI dataset.